thesamuraiwho/100-days-of-code/r1-log.md

 ### R1D2

 Started a GUI app to download Pexels Collections [here](https://github.com/thesamuraiwho/pexels-collection-downloader) to get some experience to build up to the simple gesture app.
 Mostly was dealing with issues with PySimpleGUI and re-learning how to setup the layout and tried creating a settings file.

+### R1D3

+Re-designing app to be two windows (one for setup, such as the API, and one to select collections and download).
+Having a bit of issues trying to get some of the code to play nicely so didn't get much working.
+Had a huge problem with accessing the repo with SSH keys and finally gave up and set my old account as a collaborator. ;)